First line:

 Hamlet is such a famous play—so much the great drama, the one play that everyone in the world can quote at least six words from—that we usually can't see how strange it is that this should be so.

 Look at the plot.
-The prince of Denmark suspects his father the king was killed by Uncle Claudius (his father's ghost told him so) who has taken the throne—and his mother the queen—and so he spends most of the play moaning about it and trying to make up his mind what to do about it, along with killing an innocent man, driving the woman who loves him to suicide, alternately berating and coming onto the queen, taunting the king by staging a play about regicide, escaping being murdered himself, and finally leaving the court strewn with bodies, including his own.
+The prince of Denmark suspects his father, the previous king, was killed (his father's ghost told him so) by Uncle Claudius who has taken the throne—alongside his mother the queen.
+So he spends most of the play moaning and trying to make up his mind what to do about it.

 It's Shakespeare's longest play (if you have the edition with the full text).
 Very dramatic.
 Violent.
 Yes.
 Passionate and darkly reflective by turn.
 Yes.
 Yes.
 A lovely tale of power, intrigue and bloody vengeance.

-The great Albanian actor Aleksander Moïssi (1879-1935) played the lead role in Hamlet often over a thirty-year period and is said to have unveiled three interpretations at different stages in his life.
+The great Albanian actor Alexander Moissi (1879–1935) played the lead role in Hamlet often over a thirty-year period and is said to have unveiled three interpretations at different stages in his life.
 As a young man, he portrayed Hamlet as sentimental and melancholy, suffering spiritually.
 As he matured, his Hamlet became a humanist.
 And in his later years, he played the prince as a rebel, not merely bent on revenge but standing against tyranny and hypocrisy.

-So I'll leave it to you and future generations to find their own interpretations of Hamlet.
-Perhaps, as Hamlet says, the play's the thing.
-He's talking about his staged play-within-the-play as the way he'll provoke the king, but we can also take Hamlet as the thing to rouse our own personal or social demons.
+He's referring to his staged play-within-the-play as the way he'll provoke the king, but we can also take the enclosing play, Hamlet, as the thing to rouse and exorcise our own personal or social demons.

 End of serious discussion on Hamlet.

-In case you really don't want to bother reading this disturbing this play in its full length, here's a more palatable summary for you.
+In case you really don't want to bother reading this disturbing this play in its full length, here's a more easily digestible summary for you.
 It's supposed to have appeared in a Time-Life publication in 1962 and shows how Hamlet would be written for one of the Dick-and-Jane primers that were popular for teaching children to read in those days:

 He is going to his mother's room.